Deknil/GravityParticle/README.md

 ## Installation
-To run the game of life project on your local machine, follow these steps:
+To run the Gravity Particle project on your local machine, follow these steps:

 Clone the Repository: